What are some things to think about when planning a funeral?

 How do I register a death?

 To register a death, you need to fill out a Notification of Death for Registration (BDM28).
-If you contact the Births, Deaths and Marriages Office (call 0800 22 52 52 or visit one of their offices) to obtain a copy of the form.
+You can contact the Births, Deaths and Marriages Office (call 0800 22 52 52 or visit one of their offices) to obtain a copy of the form.
 There is no fee for registering a death but there is a charge for a death certificate.

 Back to top